mybonk/mybonk-wiki/baby-rabbit-holes.md

 - [QuickEMU](https://github.com/quickemu-project/quickemu/blob/master/README.md): Terminal-based tool that lets you rapidly create optimized desktop virtual machines and manage them with ease.
 The tool chooses the best configuration by default as per available system resources.
 It also downloads the image for the selected operating system.
 All you have to do is install the operating system as you would normally do and get started.
 - [QuickGUI](https://github.com/quickemu-project/quickgui/blob/main/README.md): Makes it convenient to utilize Quickemu’s abilities to quickly create and manage multiple VMs without needing to configure anything.
 What’s more interesting: you do not need elevated privileges to make it work.
 - [KVM](https://linux-kvm.org): "Kernel-based Virtual Machine" Baked into Linux.
 You can run VMs out of the box.
 It is a "type-1 hypervisor" a.k.a "hardware-based".
 It converts the Linux host into a hypervisor to run virtual machines with bare metal performance.
 You can create guest/virtual machines of different operating systems too.
 Have a look at QuickEMU and QuickGUI for tools to make your life easier.
+- [Virsh](https://github.com/libvirt/libvirt): A command-line utility for managing virtual machines that are controlled by libvirt, the virtualization management library.
+It provides a wide range of commands to create, edit, monitor, and control VMs running on hypervisors like QEMU, KVM and many others.
 - [WSL](https://devblogs.microsoft.com/commandline/announcing-wsl-2/): Windows Subsystem for Linux to run ELF64 Linux binaries on Windows (if you have Windows system but would like to run Linux programs and commands this is what you need if you prefer not to use a full fledged virtual machine).
 - [multitail](https://vanheusden.com/multitail/): MultiTail lets you view multiple files like the original tail program.
 The difference is that it creates multiple windows on your console (ncurses).
 It can also monitor wildcards: if another file matching the wildcard has a more recent modification date, it will automatically switch to that file.
 - [websocketd](https://github.com/joewalnes/websocketd): Small command-line tool that will wrap an existing command-line interface program, and allow it to be accessed via a WebSocket.
 WebSocket-capable applications can now be built very easily.
 As long as you can write an executable program that reads STDIN and writes to STDOUT, you can build a WebSocket server.
 No networking libraries necessary.